 Simply put, restaurant PR keeps your company’s name and your brands in front of the marketplace.
-An ongoing restaurant PR campaign helps you rise above the noise threshold of other selling messages that are constantly competing for share of mind.
+An ongoing restaurant public relations campaign helps you rise above the noise threshold of other selling messages that are constantly competing for share of mind.

 Studies show that articles often pull more and better qualified inquiries than ads for the same product in the same magazine.
 This is no doubt related to the credibility and personalization issues.

-It is also due to the fact that restaurant PR has more staying power than billboard ads.
+It is also due to the fact that restaurant public relations has more staying power than billboard ads.
 When readers see stories in newspapers and magazines that interest them, they tend to clip the story or keep the entire publication.

-With restaurant PR, you can extend your selling messages into markets that cannot be cost-effectively reached with paid advertising.
+With restaurant public relations, you can extend your selling messages into markets that cannot be cost-effectively reached with paid advertising.
 For example, when you post a billboard advertisement, even when drivers happen to spot your ad, they only see it for a short moment.

 Think of the editors and journalists covering your industry as the “gateway” to millions of readers.
 A key to successful PR is building and maintaining cordial business relationships with these key opinion makers.
 By limiting your marketing to billboard advertising and other forms of advertising, you are unable to develop relationships with media members who can tell your story to a wide audience at a fraction of the cost of advertising.

-The key to effective restaurant PR is a consistent campaign, which includes ongoing press releases and media relations.
+The key to effective restaurant public relations is a consistent campaign, which includes ongoing press releases and media relations.
 By keeping your company’s name in the media’s eyes, certain press release story angles will capture the interest of a reporter or editor.

 When consumers read an article and see a source that is often quotes in stories, they develop the idea that the source is an expert in his or her industry.

-Not only is effective restaurant PR about writing press releases and placing them in media outlets, it’s also about educating the media about your background and expertise so they will call on you when they need a source for a particular story.
+Not only is effective restaurant public relations about writing press releases and placing them in media outlets, it’s also about educating the media about your background and expertise so they will call on you when they need a source for a particular story.